bkchiu0/MERN/README.md

-# MERN
+# PERN

- MongoDB Express React Node Web App Template
+MongoDB Express React Node

+## About

+Deployed on docker containers.